Boston base area

 The places that hold this area together

-These are the source-checked anchors that keep Seaport a useful base.
+These are the reviewed anchors that keep Seaport a useful base.
 Stays, dining, and experiences appear in the same list so the choice stays connected to the area, not split across categories.

 Waterfront Seaport hotel for conference, business, and Fort Point trips where airport access and a newer dining district matter more than classic Back Bay atmosphere.